-Below are some basics about some of the many tests we do here, what you need to do to prepare and how long they take.
-All the common tests here are pain free!
+Here is basic information about some of the many tests we do at Seattle Children’s, what you need to do to prepare and how long they take.
+All the common tests here are painless.

-Tests that can usually be performed during a regular clinic visit:
+Tests that can usually be performed during a regular clinic visit include:

 When do we get the test results?

-Parent Tip: Schedule your child's fall sports physical early in the summer so he can get the results in time for school.
+Parent tip: Schedule your child's fall sports physical early in the summer so they can get the results in time for school.
 Sometimes follow-up tests are needed.